jluastro/PopSyCLE/docs/howto.rst

 Within the HDF5 file are datasets that store the information.
 It is kind of like a dictionary in python-- the dataset can be manipulated just like a numpy array.

+CHECK: Sam/Michael is this how it works for HDF5 still?

 First, go to the directory containing the HDF5 file you want to open.
 Next, start ipython.
 Then type the following::

     import h5py